 -

 Rings on a seashell or piece of driftwood.
 A simple detail shot, but it anchors your album in the setting.
-If you’re worried about losing your ring in the sand, consider a beach-safe silicone band from Brilliant Earth{rel=“noopener noreferrer sponsored”} for the ceremony itself.
+If you’re worried about losing your ring in the sand, consider a beach-safe silicone band for the ceremony and keeping your real ring safely aside.

 -

 Sunset silhouette kiss.
 Position yourselves between the photographer and the setting sun.
-According to Sun and Sea Beach Weddings, precise positioning is everything here.
+Precise positioning is everything here, as Sun and Sea Beach Weddings notes.
 Poor timing leads to washed-out images, so work with your photographer to scout the exact spot during your rehearsal.

 -